Frequently Asked Questions

 For more information on ESD see:

-5. What is the goal of RCEs?
+What are the Goals of RCEs?

 The purpose of an RCE is twofold: to promote transformative education that encourages sustainable lifestyles and livelihoods in a region, and to share knowledge and insights with other RCEs around the world.
 RCEs aspire to achieve the goals of the U.N.
 Decade of Education for Sustainable Development by translating its global objectives into the context of their local communities.
 RCEs provide platforms to share information and experiences and promote dialogue among regional stakeholders through partnerships for sustainable development.
 They also develop regional knowledge bases to support ESD and promote its goals in a resource effective manner.

 RCEs have four major ESD goals to be promoted in an effective way:

 - Re-orient education towards sustainable development by integrating sustainable development into the current curriculum and tailoring it to address issues and contexts of the local community;

 - Increase access to quality education that is most needed in the regional context;

 - Deliver trainings and professional development, and develop methodologies and learning materials for these events;

 - Lead advocacy and awareness raising efforts to raise public awareness about the importance of educators and the essential role of ESD in achieving a sustainable future.
 RCEs promote the long-term goals of ESD, such as environmental stewardship, social justice, and improvement of the quality of life.

 For more information on RCE’s see: